Free audience tickets and casting opportunities for your favourite TV & Radio shows

 WHEN:

-Wed 17 June, 6.45pm - Can we cure addiction?
+Wed 17 June, 6.45pm - Can we cure addiction? - FULLY BOOKED

 Addiction is a complex disease.
 Even as scientific understanding grows, effective treatments or cures remain elusive.
-In this episode, the panel discusses potential new treatments, hear first‑hand experiences of addiction, and explore the role of environmental factors.
+In this episode, the panel discusses potential new treatments, hear first‑hand experiences of addiction, and the role of environmental factors.

-Tue 30 June, 2.45pm - Are we ruled by our guts?
+Tue 30 June, 2.45pm - Are we ruled by our guts? - FULLY BOOKED

-Tue 30 June, 6.45pm - What sport science can we trust?
+Tue 30 June, 6.45pm - Is sport science just for athletes?

 As sports science has advanced, so has our understanding of how bodies train, adapt and recover.
 But what can the rest of us learn from systems designed for top athletes and para-athletes?
 The panel discusses supplements, equipment, recovery – and what really makes a difference.